jpark6/tmux-iconcolor-status/README.md

 ## User Name
-- I think the username is always the same value,
+- username is always the same value,
 - so it doesn't matter if it's not displayed,
-- so I made it an on/off option.
+- set on/off to show or hide username
 - default : on
 ### No User Name
 ```shell